Lynri-Watts/Neuron-Cpp/README.md

-# A neuron-network based AI written in pure C++
+# An AI-based neuron network written entirely in C++

 ## Part 1.
 Introduction

-Nowadays, almost every AI-related code is written in Python, but I simply can't get used to the loose grammar of it.
-This code was written to help those who wish to use AI without python.
+Python is now used for practically all AI-related programs, but I just can't get used to its sloppy grammar.
+To aid individuals who want to use AI without Python, this code was created.

 ## Part 2.
-How to install
+How to set up

-1. Download, extract and compile the code.
+1. Compile, extract, and download the code.
-2. Run the application and input "r" for reset.
+2. Launch the program and type "r" to reset.

 ## Part 3.
-How to train the network
+Methods for teaching the network

-1. Create a directory named "train"
+1. A "train" directory should be created.
-2. Create a file named "train.txt", storing the training data.
+2. Create a file called "train.txt" and put the training information in it.
-3. Run the application and input "t" for train.
+3. Launch the program and enter "t" for the train.
-4. Input how many times you want to train the network.
+4. Provide the desired number of times to train the network.

 ## Part 4.
-How to create your training data file
+Making your training data file

-On the first line of the file, you need to write a single integer N, representing how many data groups there are.
+You must enter a single integer N, which represents the number of data groups, on the first line of the file.

-Then, the file should be followed with exactly 2N lines.
-Each line should have a certain number of real numbers exactly equal to the width of the neural network, 25 by default.
-For each pair of line, the former represents the input and the latter represents the expected output.
-The expected output should all be between 0 and 1.
+Following that, exactly 2N lines should be added to the file.
+The amount of real numbers on each line should be exactly equal to the breadth of the neural network, which is 25 by default.
+The first line in each pair of lines represents the input, while the second line indicates the desired result.
+The entire output should range from 0 to 1.

-Here's an example.
+Here is one instance.

 ```
 3